rale2k/discord-ts3-status/README.md

 Supports SSH/Telnet connections.
 For TeamSpeak 6 servers, SSH is **required**.

-Image based monitoring requires an [Cloudinary](https://cloudinary.com/) API key in Discord message attachments cannot be edited.
-Every update, a new image is uploaded to Cloudinary and the embed is updated to show the new URL.
-Free version works good enough.
+Image based monitoring requires an [imgBB](https://api.imgbb.com/) API key in Discord message attachments cannot be edited.
+Every update, a new image is uploaded to imgBB with an expiration date of 6h and the embed is updated to show the new URL.

-Missing the Cloudinary API key, a [text based fallback view is supported](docs/text_fallback.png).
+Missing the imgBB API key, a [text based fallback view is supported](docs/text_fallback.png).

 ## Setup
 ### Docker (recommended)